CICA - CANTORIAL INTERN PROGRAM OF THE CANTORS ASSEMBLY (updated June 2020)

 The intern, in consultation with the mentor, shall review the exam syllabus and prepare a five-year course of study.
 The outline of study shall be submitted to the Membership Committee for approval.
 Each participant in the CICA program will be given six years in which to pass all components of the Cantors Assembly Membership Exam.
 If there are extenuating circumstances, due to illness, or the need to retake an exam section, the CICA participant may be granted an additional year to complete the program.
 The testing portion is divided between Written and Oral Exams.
 There are a total of 10 exams.
 Program participants shall be required to take at least one exam per year to retain their status as a CICA member.
 However, to pass all the exams in a timely manner, the CICA member, in consultation with their mentor, should plan on taking at least two exams per year.
 Failure to take at least one exam per year may result in that individual being removed from the CICA program.
 The Membership Committee or another individual approved by the Memberhip Committee shall administer the examinations.
 If the intern does not pass a section, he/she will have an opportunity to retake the exam within one year.
 This shall not cause a delay in taking the next exam.
 The intern must pass all components of the Membership Exam by the end of the sixth year, after which he/she will be subject for dismissal from the program.

 CICA Program Participants Rights and Privileges

 CICA program participants shall enjoy all of the rights, privileges and advantages of membership in the Cantors Assembly with the following modifications and/or exceptions:

 - They shall not receive Hazzan status and commissioning and are not permitted to use the title of “Hazzan.”

 - They shall be subject to dues and other assessments at the current rate.

-- They are prohibited from directly or by inference representing themselves as members of the Cantors Assembly.
+- They are prohibited from directly, or by inference, representing themselves as full members of the Cantors Assembly.
 They may indicate that they are enrolled in the CICA program.